- 18 (6″) corn tortillas

 - For the final layer, arrange 6 tortillas over the top.

 - Spread the last 2 cups of enchilada sauce over the top and sprinkle with the final 2 cups of cheese.

 - Bake at 350° for 30-40 minutes, until it’s bubbling around the edges and cheese is melted.

-- Remove from oven and cool on a cooling rack for 5 - 10 minutes before cutting.
-That will let your casserole set and cut in nice slices.
+- Remove from oven and cool on a cooling rack for 5 – 10 minutes before cutting.
+That will allow your casserole to set and cut into nice slices.

 - Prep Time: 15

 - Cook Time: 30